Small changes to your behaviour at home will also help you use less energy, cutting your carbon footprint and your energy bills:

 - In the garden use a watering can instead of a hose, install a water butt to harness rain water and let the grass grow to keep the moisture in.

 - Only use the washing machine when you’ve got a full load - and use the lowest temperature recommended to save energy too!

-More tips on the South East Water website.
+More tips for saving water can be found on the South East Water website.